kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/component-io.md

 ## Placeholders
 In general, each of the three component authoring styles handle the injection of placeholders into your container `command` and `args`, allowing the component author to not have to worry about them.
 However, there are two types of placeholders you may wish to use directly: `ConcatPlaceholder` and `IfPresentPlaceholder`.
-These placeholders may only be used when authoring [container components][container-component] via the `@dsl.container_component` decorator.
+These placeholders may only be used when authoring [custom container components][custom-container-component] via the `@dsl.container_component` decorator.

 ### ConcatPlaceholder